Does Bubble Wrap Keep Heat Out?

 6. Buy bubble wrap that is long enough to cover each window once, plus an extra foot on the length of the strip.

-See also Is Helium Flammable?
+See also Is WD40 Flammable?

 It’s always better to buy bubble wrap a little bigger than the size of your window, since having extra is preferable to not having enough.